petrstepanov/gnome-darken/README.md

   <img src="https://raw.githubusercontent.com/petrstepanov/gnome-darken/main/resources/gnome-darken.png" alt="Gnome Darken Icon" />
 </figure>

-Shell script that enables dark window decorations for specific application in GNOME desktop environment.
+Shell script that **enables dark theme** (window decorations) **for specific applications in GNOME** desktop environment.
 Script does work with majority of applications: Chromium browser, Visual Studio Code, etc. However, some apps require more sophisticated approach that is not yet implemented.

 ## How to Use the Script